The Gate Through the Old Elm Tree

 Lessons from Esther

 I felt the pull of the Holy Spirit to write this first book in the Bible Series because of the line: Perhaps this is the moment for which you have been created.
 (Esther 4:14) The biblical Esther hears those words from her uncle, Mordecai, and it changes her.
 She rises up and takes courage.
-She speaks up for a nation that needs her and she saves that nation because she found her voice.
+She speaks up for a nation that needs her and she saves that nation because she has found her voice.

 Today, John Lewis’s words evoke the same kind of emotion.
 They urge us to take courage.
 They urge us to speak up for those who cannot speak up for themselves.
 “If you see something that’s not right, not fair, not just, do something about it.
 Say something.
 Do something.
 Have the courage.”
 (Commencement speech at Washington University, St Louis.)